fauna-labs/event-streaming-sidecar-cdc/README.md

   * Running on http://127.0.0.1:5000
   Press CTRL+C to quit
   ```
-6. Make mutations to the set you are streaming (from step 4 above) and watch the stream events print out on the console
+* Make mutations to the set you are streaming (from step 4 above) and watch the stream events print out on the console
-7. Test the healthcheck: `curl --location 'http://127.0.0.1:5000/health'`
+* Test the healthcheck: `curl --location 'http://127.0.0.1:5000/health'`
    * Check the collection `healthcheck_ts` and verify there's a new document created with a `ping` and `stream_token` fields populated
+* Kill the appserver.py
+* Make some more mutations
+* Restart the appserver `python appserver.py`
+  * The mutations from the previous step would have streamed out upon startup